versionpress/versionpress/docs/Dev-Setup.md

 ![image](https://user-images.githubusercontent.com/101152/27796964-2834b8c2-600c-11e7-8a0a-8d7ad43e1471.png)

 The final step is to set up a test framework in _PHP_ > _Test Frameworks_.
+Add a new _PHPUnit by Remote Interpreter_:

+![image](https://user-images.githubusercontent.com/101152/27797069-900fafce-600c-11e7-9ff9-db2d4507aa89.png)

 Don't forget to set the _Default bootstrap file_ to `/opt/project/tests/phpunit-bootstrap.php`.

-![image](https://user-images.githubusercontent.com/101152/27797069-900fafce-600c-11e7-9ff9-db2d4507aa89.png)

 Now you're ready to run the tests.
 For example, to run all unit tests, right-click the `Unit` folder and select _Run_: